spiffin/spf_js/README.md

     they’ll be stripped).
 2. The plugin will convert your script names to lowercase.
-3. The plugin will throw an error if you try to embed a non-existent script - similar to
+3. The plugin will throw an error if you try to embed a non-existent script - similar to:
-    `Tag error:   ->  Textpattern Notice: The requested resource was not found. "missing_script"`
-    - in which case check your name attribute for typos and/or missing scripts.
+    `Tag error:   ->  Textpattern Notice: The requested resource was not found. "script_name"` in which case check your name attribute for typos and/or missing scripts.